 Trigger finger is a condition where your finger jams or gets stiff, or straightens with a painful snap.
 It can also affect your thumb.

 The tendons that bend your fingers usually glide freely through tight tunnels made by flexor tendon pulleys attached to bones in your hand.
 If the fibrous wall of a tunnel thickens, the tunnel becomes too tight, usually resulting in your finger jamming in a bent position.

 The aim is to allow your finger to move freely.

 Are there any alternatives to surgery?

-A steroid injection into the base of your finger can treat the problem.
+A steroid injection into the base of your finger can treat the problem in up to 6 in 10 people.
 However, you may need more than one injection.